-Hertz Equipment Rental Corporation (HERC) continued to recover from the worst recession in its 46-year history, achieving four consecutive quarters of double-digit revenue growth in 2011.
+Hertz equipment Rental Corporation (HERC) continued to recover from the worst recession in its 46-year history, achieving four consecutive quarters of double-digit revenue growth in 2011.
 HERC more than doubled the equipment rental market growth in North America, despite a non-residential construction industry in the U.S. which has not rebounded from the recession.
 How was HERC able to overcome these significant hurdles?

-HERC continued to diversify by becoming a bigger player in the industrial segment, especially oil & gas development.
+HERC continued lo diversity by becoming a bigger player in the industrial segment, especially oil S gas development.
 We continued to enjoy strong organic growth as the leading equipment rental provider in the rapidly developing Northern Canadian oil & gas fields.
-We secured more large account business in the U.S. market through our acquisitions of WGI Rentals in North Dakota and Delta Rigging & Tools' offshore equipment rental division in Louisiana.
-We have established a strong presence in a business poised for robust growth for many years to come.
-The oil & gas business generated approximately 15% of total North American revonues in 2011.
+We secured more large account business in the U.S. market through our acquisitions of WCI Rentals in North Dakota and Delta Rigging & Tools' offshore equipment rental division in Louisiana.
+We have established a slrong presence in a business poised for robust growth for many years to come.
+The oil & gas business generated approximately 15% of total North American revenues in 2011.

 HERC also increased its positive presence in the lucrative pump & power business, which thrives on a combination of planned events and projects and natural disaster response.
 The pump & power business serves a wide array of market niches including entertainment, facility maintenance as well as oil & gas.
-We purchased DW Pumps in 2011, to strengthen our position on the West Coast.
-Total revenues from this business increased 22% last year, and 32% in North America.
+We purchased DW Pumps in 2011, to strengthen our position on line West Coast.
+Total revenues from page? f